 Enterprises should grasp the significant differences between risk and vulnerabilities.
 The risk is a calculated assessment of possible security threats to a computing environment.
 In comparison, vulnerabilities are flaws or security weaknesses that may or may not exploit.

 If organizations have fewer resources to deal with too many vulnerabilities, they must look beyond CVEs and monetize their remediation priorities as per the severity level.
 It helps to protect assets that matter the most.

 While defining risk, it is crucial to focus on Zero-Day vulnerabilities, which offer an unprotected gateway through which a hacker can cause security threats.
 They can be misconfigurations or security flaws in software, firmware, or hardware that you and your organization aren’t aware of.
 It is known to software vendors or security experts only after a successful zero-day attack.

 CVSS Score Isn’t the Complete Picture

 While remediating a vulnerability, organizations consider CVSS scores to decide their severity.
 The technique isn’t the complete solution, as modern hackers have figured out various ways to outdo them.
-Several latest research has proven that the high CVSS score doesn’t necessarily mean the vulnerability will be exploited.
-Instead, you should focus on the possibility of security threats using threat intelligence and employ continuous and automated vulnerability management solutions.
+Several latest research has proven that the high CVSS score doesn’t necessarily mean the vulnerability exploits.
+Instead, you should focus on the possibility of security threats using threat intelligence and employ continuous and automated vulnerability management software.